grumpytechie/ntpclock/README.md

 `date`

-Also remember to set your timezone
+Also, remember to set your timezone.

 `sudo dpkg-reconfigure tzdata`